 The eco-friendly tourist and you: take fond memories and leave no mark

 “Take nothing but pictures, leave nothing but footprints, kill nothing but time.”
 The saying is famous, and nowhere does it apply more than to the tourism industry.
 If our children and their children are to enjoy the beauties of Africa’s savanna and it’s wildlife the way we can, it’s important to make sure we preserve while we enjoy it too.
-Here’s Phofu Safari Lodge’s top 5 tips for Botswana travellers who want to make sure they treat the land as well as it will treat them.
+Here’s Phofu Kalahari Lodge’s top 5 tips for Botswana travellers who want to make sure they treat the land as well as it will treat them.

 Listen to your guides